udayakumar-s/ej2-angular-docs/ej2-angular/grid/columns/columns.md

 ---
-layout: post
-title: Columns in Angular Grid component | Syncfusion
-description: Learn here all about Columns in Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
-control: Columns
-publishingplatform: ##Platform_Name##
-documentation: ug
+title: "Columns"
+component: "Grid"
+description: "Documentation on column reordering, resizing, header templates (custom header content), and column templates (custom cell content) in the Essential JS 2 DataGrid control."
 ---

-# Columns in Angular Grid component
+# Columns

 The column definitions are used as the **dataSource** schema in the Grid.
 This plays a vital role in rendering column values in the required format.